markparal/markparal.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-This is a list of the many personal and school related projects I've worked on over the past few years.
+This is a list of the many projects, personal or otherwise, I've worked on over the past few years.
 Feel free to click the links to learn more about any of these!
 {% assign sorted_projects = site.projects | sort: "date" | reverse %}
 {% assign current_year = "" %}